 The most complex and most critical record in the zone file.
 The following notes apply:

 Generically this is a normal owner or label field.
-The 'root name' or the apex of the zone.
-Most commonly written as @ or Origin Value but can be the domain origin in FQDN format as shown above.
+I is the 'root name' or the apex of the zone.
+Most commonly written as @ (which substitutes the $ORIGIN) but can be the explicit base Domain Name in FQDN format (which is the same as the $ORIGIN or its synthesized version) as shown above.

 Standard TTL values apply (range 0 to 2147483647 clarified by RFC 2181).
-The slave (Secondary) DNS does not use the the TTL value but various parameters defined within the SOA - see below.
+A Slave DNS does not use this TTL value but various parameters defined within the SOA RR - see below.
 For more information about TTL values.

 Any name server that will respond authoritatively for the domain.
 Called the Primary Master in the context of Dynamic DNS (DDNS).
-If DDNS is not used this may be any suitable name server either within the zone file or in an external or foreign zone (also called out-of-zone or even out-of-bailiwick).
-To mimimise confusion this is most commonly written as a Fully-qualified Domain Name (FQDN and ends with a dot).
+If DDNS is not used this may be any suitable name server either within the zone file (in-zone) or in an external or foreign zone (also called out-of-zone or even out-of-bailiwick by those of a more literary bent or with a taste for the exotic).
+To mimimise confusion this is most commonly written as a Fully-qualified Domain Name (FQDN - ends with a dot).
 If the record points to an EXTERNAL server (not defined in this zone) it MUST be a FQDN and end with a '.' (dot), for example, ns1.example.net.
 If the name server is within this domain (in this zone file) it can be written as ns1 (without the dot) which will be expanded to include the $ORIGIN.
 In the jargon this field is called MNAME field which is why we called it name-server.
 When to use the dot.

 Email address of the person responsible for this zone and to which email may be sent to report errors or problems.
 In the jargon this is called the RNAME field which is why we called it email-addr.
 The email address of a suitable DNS admin but more commonly the technical contact for the domain.
 By convention (in RFC 2142) it is suggested that the reserved mailbox hostmaster be used for this purpose but any sensible and stable email address will work.
 NOTE: Format is mailbox-name.domain.com, for example, hostmaster.example.com (uses a dot not the more normal @ sign, since @ has other uses in the zone file) but mail is sent to email@example.com.
 Most commonly ending with a '.' (dot) but if the email address lies within this domain you can just use hostmaster (see also example below). when to use the dot.